Recent Alumni

 Agroecology, MS

-Jaya Hafner, who grew up in Fairfield, Iowa, is graduating this spring with a master’s in agroecology.
+Jaya Hafner, who grew up in Fairfield, Iowa, graduated with a master’s in agroecology.
 In this Q&A, she talks about why she chose the agroecology masters program, her experience on the Agroecology Governance Committee, and her research on watershed health.
 She plans to continue working in water quality research and data analysis.

 Becca Honeyball